 To overcome this, there are two tricks that Bregman teaches:

-Visualise what’s the worst thing that can possibly happen.
-Would it result in possible death?
-Loss of one’s livelihood?
-Or just a minor embarassment amongst friends and family members?
+Would failure result in possible death?
+Loss of your livelihood?
+Or perhaps just cause some minor embarrassment to you amongst your friends and family members?

 This will then serve as a constant reminder of what needs to be done each time, and you can tick them off one by one.

 Be relentless too in paring away tasks that fall into the other 5% and leave these luxuries for later.

 Remember that the only way to eat an elephant is take one bite at a time.

 Share Priorities With Your Boss (Or Your Employee/Staff)

 But what if you work in a company and have a boss to report to?
 Or fellow team members that you’re accountable for?

 In a work context, it may be useful to share the priorities between employees and bosses.
 This helps to ensure that there is common understanding on what should and should and should not be done while clarifying intents.